groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 signed after the date of expiration

 Preinstalled root certifications could be used for verifications on the DSAS.
-But using these certificates alone is not sufficient, because
+But using these certificates alone are not sufficient, because

 - Preinstalled certificates do not include GPG certificates used by Linux repositories